tkerby/gosearch/README.md

 ```

 Additionally, make sure to use the above code to analyse the response body when including the `www.` subdomain and relevant cookies.
-#### `"unknown"`
-Occasionally, the response body may be empty or lack any unique content in both the `username_not_found.txt` and `username_found.txt` files.
-After trying cookies, using the `www.` subdomain, you are left with no answers.
-In these cases, set the `errorType` to `"unknown"` (as a string) and include a `404` `errorCode` field underneath it.

-To contribute, follow the template above, open a PR, and I'll merge it if GoSearch can successfully detect the accounts.
+To contribute, follow the template above, open a PR, and I'll merge it if `GoSearch` can successfully detect the accounts.

 ## LICENSE
 This project is licensed under the GNU General Public License - see the [LICENSE](https://github.com/ibnaleem/gosearch/blob/main/LICENSE) file for details.